Sweet Armenian Pilaf with Raisins and Dried Fruit

 2. Step 2:

-Raisins are a mandatory component, because they have a symbolic meaning
+Raisins are a must, since they carry a symbolic meaning.

 3. Step 3: